jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

+# Design for Hackers: Reverse-Engineering Beauty

+David Kadavy

-# Introduction
+## Introduction

-The world is in need of design literacy.
+- The world is in need of design literacy.

-A hacker values knowledge and learns whatever he needs to learn to achieve his vision.
+- A hacker values knowledge and learns whatever he needs to learn to achieve his vision.

-There really is a thought process - a decision-making framwork - behind design.
+- There really is a thought process - a decision-making framwork - behind design.

-# Chapter 1: Why Design Matters
+## Chapter 1: Why Design Matters

-Layers of design:
+The layers of design:

 - Purpose